2020 24 Hours of Le Mans: Practice

 The second three-hour practice session was held later in the day.
-The No. 8 Toyota once again led the session as Buemi set a 3-minute, 19.719 seconds lap just before the start of the second hour.
+The No. 8 Toyota once again led the session as Buemi set a 3:19.719 lap just before the start of the second hour.
 Conway's sister No. 7 Toyota was almost nine-tenths of a second slower in second.
 The Rebellions were third and fourth after laps from Menezes and Romain Dumas.
-Racing Team Nederland's Nyck de Vries set the fastest LMP2 lap of 3 minutes, 27.185 seconds in the final hour.
+Racing Team Nederland's Nyck de Vries set the fastest LMP2 lap of 3:27.185 in the final hour.
 The No. 37 Jackie Chan DC Racing Oreca car of Will Stevens was second-fastest with Félix da Costa third.
 Aston Martin was overtaken at the top of LMGTE Pro by Christensen's No. 92 Porsche in the last 20 minutes as Lynn's No. 97 Aston Martin took second.
 Matt Campbell's No. 77 Dempsey-Proton Racing Porsche topped LMGTE Am in the final ten minutes, ahead of Côme Ledogar in Luzich Racing's No. 61 Ferrari.
 The session saw two stoppages for crashes.
 Paul Lafargue crashed his IDEC Sport car exiting the second Mulsanne Straight chicane before the first hour's end.
 Lafargue's teammate Dwight Merriman in the No. 17 car had a heavy accident exiting the Porsche Curves an hour later.
 Merriman sustained a back injury, and the FIA Medical Delegate deemed him unfit to drive, leading to Porsche's Patrick Pilet replacing him.
+IDEC rebuilt the car around a new monocoque.